 Not only are employees notified whenever their schedules change, they can see their schedules in real time from anywhere, whether using a desktop computer or smartphone.
 Employee scheduling software also puts the employees in the driver’s seat and makes the scheduling process much more collaborative.

 For example, many of these online scheduling solutions allow employees to manually fill in their availability, letting management know when they can and can’t work in order to avoid conflicts and problems in the scheduling process.
-Using employees scheduling software, staff can also initiate shift trades and swaps on their own.
+Using employees scheduling software, staff can also initiate shift trades on their own.
 If they want to drop a shift and ask someone else to pick it up, or if they want to trade shift with a co-worker, they can forward those requests to management directly.

 Employees can also put in requests for leave and other types of personal time off and get notifications directly on their smartphones when management decides to either approve or reject the request.